fwextensions/fwidgets/README.md

 ## Usage

-Once the plugin skeleton has been created, open its `package.json` and edit this section to customize the `id` and `name` of your plugin:
+Once the plugin skeleton has been created and all its dependencies installed, open the `package.json` file and edit this section to customize the `id` and `name` of your plugin:

 ```
 "figma-plugin": {